Knot doubling operators and bordered Heegaard Floer homology: Direct computation of CFAA(Y,B 3)

-We may then use the edge cancellation algorithm explained in Subsection \ref{subsec:edge} to simplify $\CFDD(\HH',0)$, canceling only edges that preserve the filtration level.
-By abuse of notation, we denote the resulting module by $\CFDD(\YY,B_3,0)$.
+Using our \emph{Mathematica} package \verb"TorusAlgebra.nb", we may apply the edge cancellation algorithm explained in Subsection \ref{subsec:edge} to simplify $\CFDD(\HH',0)$, canceling only edges that preserve the filtration level.
+By abuse of notation, we denote the resulting bimodule by $\CFDD(\YY,B_3,0)$.

-\begin{thm} The type $DD$ structure $\CFDD(\YY,B_3,0)$ has a basis $\{y_1, \dots, y_{19}\}$ with the following properties: \begin{enumerate} \item The Alexander gradings of the basis elements are:
+\begin{theorem} The type $DD$ structure $\CFDD(\YY,B_3,0)$ has a basis $\{y_1, \dots, y_{19}\}$ with the following properties: \begin{enumerate} \item The Alexander gradings of the basis elements are:

 \item The associated idempotents in $\AA_\rho$ and $\AA_\sigma$ of the generators are:

 \item The differential is given by where $(a_{ij})$ is the following matrix: \begin{scriptsize} \arraycolsep{3pt}